biobakery/humann/doc/UserManual.md

   --average-read-length <1>
                         the average length of the reads
                         [DEFAULT: 1]
-  --evalue <1.0>        the evalue threshold
+  --evalue <1.0>        the evalue threshold to use with the translated search
                         [DEFAULT: 1.0]
   --metaphlan <metaphlan>
                         directory containing the MetaPhlAn software